For freight brokers prospecting shippers

 Where does the shipper data come from?

-A blend of public corporate filings, plant + capex announcements, freight-specific signals, hiring data, and customs records.
+A blend of public corporate filings, plant and capex announcements, freight-specific signals, hiring data, and customs records.
 Every shipper is verified and refreshed weekly.

 Can I import my carriers' lane list?